Only three things are 100 percent consistent in life: death, taxes and David Fincher’s ability to entertain us. In his 1995 crime drama,

 Morgan Freeman was at his best.

 The Shawshank Redemption, this was the most Morgan Freeman that Morgan Freeman has ever been, making even the most mundane dialogue seem deep and meaningful.
 Seriously, he could do a diaper commercial and be nominated for a Best Actor award.

 Kevin Spacey gave us a preview of who he really was.

 Not that Kevin Spacey would eventually become a serial killer in real life, but he definitely had a darkness that none of us were ready for...even though he was letting us all peek into his mind with his performance as John Doe.

 Brad went from goofy and lovable to complete psycho.

 Showing his dynamic range as an actor, Pitt gave us a glimpse of not only his incredible acting capabilities, but also his weird gun-angle shooting skills as he embodied wrath.
 John Doe envied Detective Mills and his wife (Gwyneth Paltrow), but who hasn't envied at least one of them at some point, a little bit?
 Who can blame the guy?

 The split-second shot of a massively disturbing, murderously fetishized sex toy photo made every viewer immediately think, "WTF was that?"

 It taught us about the seven deadly sins.

-Not only was Seven insanely thrilling and weird, it educated us all on the seven deadly sins, which, up until this movie came out, most of us thought consisted of Twinkies, Skittles, Starburst, ice cream, Doritos, cupcakes, and orange mocha Frappuccinos.
+Seven insanely thrilling and weird, it educated us all on the seven deadly sins, which, up until this movie came out, most of us thought consisted of Twinkies, Skittles, Starburst, ice cream, Doritos, cupcakes, and orange mocha Frappuccinos.